This post may contain affiliate links. Please read our disclosure policy.

 - Kosher Salt: Kosher salt is lass salty than table salt and a teaspoon weighs less than other finer ground varieties.
 It heightens the flavor here and will keep your muffins from tasting dull or flat.

 - Baking Soda: Do check the freshness of your baking soda!
 It does lose potency over time.
 If it’s not fresh, send it to the back of the refrigerator to absorb some odors, or clean your marble countertops with it!

 - Baking Powder: Double acting baking powder will react instantly when it is mixed with an acid and then again when it is heated.
 Because it is double acting, it has a slower, more stable rise than baking soda alone.

 - Low Fat Buttermilk: I generally bake with low fat buttermilk rather than full fat.
 It provides just enough fat to keep quick breads moist and enough moisture to hydrate the bran.
-The acidity also activates the baking soda for a nice, tall muffin.
+The acidity also reacts with the baking soda for a nice, tall muffin.

 - Eggs: Whole eggs allow you to emulsify all that oil into the batter, resulting in moist, not greasy, muffins.

 - Coconut Oil: I use organic extra virgin coconut oil in these Pumpkin Bran Muffins because it makes the moistest, most tender crumb!
 It keeps the muffins moist longer than vegetable oil and has all the added health benefits.
 Winning.